What internal parasites can my horse get and how can I manage them?

 • Weigh your horse before you de-worm them to make sure they get the correct dose.
 You can use a weigh bridge to obtain their exact weight, but using a weigh tape will give you a good enough estimate.
 If you use a weigh tape, you should add 10% to the weight shown by the tape.

-• Make sure all the de-wormer goes down the horse’s throat – tilt their head up after you have given the wormer to stop them spitting it out.
-If your horse spits out even a small amount the dose received can be significantly lower than needed, which increases the risk of resistance.
+• Make sure all the de-wormer goes down the horse’s throat – tilt their head up after you have given the de-wormer to stop them spitting it out.
+If your horse spits out even a small amount, the dose received can be significantly lower than needed.
+This increases the risk of resistance.

 • If you’re not confident de-worming your horse, enlist help from someone experienced.
-You can also practise with a clean, empty syringe to get your horse used to it.
-Find out more here.
+If you have not de-wormed your horse before or are not sure how they react, you can also practise with a clean, empty syringe to help them prepare.
+For more information, we have created a step-by-step guide on how to administer de-wormers and provide oral medication.

-For queries about which de-wormer to use, contact your vet or another Suitably Qualified Person (SQP)/Registered Animal Medicines Advisor (RAMA).
+• If you have further questions about your parasite control programme and how to use de-wormers within that, contact your vet or another Suitably Qualified Person (SQP)/Registered Animal Medicines Advisor (RAMA).

-If you suspect your horse may have a significant worm burden or they are showing clinical signs, please call your vet straight away.
-If you rescue, rehome or buy a horse without knowing their health/de-worming history, you should keep them isolated until they have been tested, and if necessary, treated for a worm burden.
+If you suspect your horse may have a significant worm burden or they are showing clinical signs of disease, please call your vet straight away.
+If you rescue, rehome or buy a horse without knowing their health/de-worming history, you should keep them isolated until they have been tested, and if necessary treated, for a worm burden.

 In addition to the parasites guide above, we have additional information on redworm infection, also known as cyathastomiasis.